mkazhdan/PoissonRecon/README.md

 <blockquote><CODE>0.5 0 0.25001</CODE></blockquote>
 <blockquote><CODE>0.5 0.5 0.500006</CODE></blockquote>
 <blockquote><CODE>2 2 nan</CODE></blockquote>
-Note that because the last evaluation position, (2,2), is outside the bounding box of the fitting samples, the function cannot be evaluated at this point and a value of "nan" is output.
+Note that because the (last) evaluation position (2,2) is outside the bounding box of the fitting samples, the function cannot be evaluated at this point and a value of "nan" is output.
 </DETAILS>
 </dl>
 </ul>